-Mercury for Mac requires OS X Lion (version 10.7 or newer) to run.
+Mercury for Mac requires OS X Mountain Lion (version 10.8 or newer) to run.
 You can check the version by clicking the Apple logo in the top left corner of your screen and selecting About this Mac to make sure you’re good to go.

-Download and install Mercury for Mac by clicking on the blue Install a Video Capture Tool button on the Overview page when you are logged in to your account.
+Download and install Mercury for Mac by clicking on the blue Install a Video Capture Tool button on the Home page when logged into your account.

 Like the video capture tools on your PC computers, only coaches will have access to download Mercury for Mac.

 - Look for the download box at the top or bottom of your internet browser.